-The Integrated Justice System aims to increase the efficiency and effectiveness of the entire criminal justice process by increasing the probability of successful investigation, prosecution, punishment for priority crimes and, ultimately, rehabilitation of offenders.
+This aims to increase the efficiency and effectiveness of the entire criminal justice system by increasing the probability of successful investigation, prosecution, punishment for priority crimes and, ultimately, rehabilitation of offenders.
 Further issues receiving specific attention include overcrowding in prisons and awaiting-trial prisoner problems, as well as bail, sentencing and plea-bargaining.

-- the effective use of scarce and limited resources and skills
+- the effective use of scarce and limited resources and skills; and

-- joint strategic planning and a planned approach instead of simply reacting to problems.
+- joint strategic planning and a planned approach instead of being reactive.

-The JCPS cluster has structured itself to focus on two main areas of responsibility, namely operational and developmental issues relating to the justice system, and improving the safety and security of citizens.
+The Justice, Crime Prevention and Security (JCPS) Cluster has structured itself to focus on two main areas of responsibility – operational and developmental issues relating to the justice system, and improving the safety and security of citizens.

 Children's Act of 2005

-The Department of Social Development is the lead department for the implementation of the Children’s Act, 2005 (Act 38 of 2005).
-The Department of Justice and Constitutional Development’s main responsibility is towards Children’s Court operations relating to the Act.
+The Department of Social Development leads the implementation of the Children’s Act of 2005.
+The Department of Justice and Constitutional Development’s main responsibility is towards the Children’s Court operations relating to the Act.

-The Child Justice Act, 2008 (Act 75 of 2008) promotes and protects the constitutional rights of children in conflict with the law.
+The Child Justice Act of 2008 promotes and protects the constitutional rights of children in conflict with the law.
 The Act provides special measures, designed to break the cycle of crime and restore in these children a lifestyle that is law-abiding and productive.

-Restorative justice is a response to crime that focuses on the losses suffered by victims by both holding offenders accountable for the harm they have caused and building peace in communities.
+Restorative justice responds to crime in a way that focuses on the losses suffered by victims, by both holding offenders accountable for the harm they have caused and building peace in communities.

-Restorative justice strategies, programmes and processes in the CJS are in place to try and heal the harm caused by the crime or offence, from a holistic point of view, for the victim, the offender and the community concerned, which will lead towards rebuilding broken relationships and encouraging social justice and social dialogue.
+Restorative justice strategies, programmes and processes in the criminal justice system are in place to try and heal the harm caused by crime, from a holistic point of view, for the victim, the offender and the community concerned – with the aim of rebuilding broken relationships and encouraging social justice and social dialogue.